isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         }
     }

-Allocators for v6 are specified independently for addresses and delegated prefixes.
-SFLQ Allocator may be used for either pool type.
-The behavior of SFLQ Allocator is the same in either case, the following discussion applies equally to both.
+The behavior of SFLQ Allocator is the same for both address and prefix delegation in either case, the following discussion applies equally to both types.

 There are some considerations that the administrator should take into account before using this allocator.
 Like FLQ, the SFLQ allocator can heavily impact the